johanan/odata-metadata-processor/README.md

 This can be easily filtered and checked for a specific type.
 Except we still have the self reference problem.

-Finally we can processor a specific type and build a tree from that root.
+Finally we can process a specific type and build a tree from that root.
 ```js
 import { buildTypeRoot, flattenTypes } from 'odata-metadata-processor';